 Note: We cannot re-create Linus in any of our blanket designs or in our printed materials.
 The PL National Headquarters sends us logos which we can use on our website or printed materials.
 If you have any questions about this, please contact the Humboldt County PL Chapter Coordinator.

 Each PL blanket will have a PL blanket label sewn onto one corner.
 When making your blanket, think about the kind of blanket you would want your child or grandchild to receive: one made with tender, loving care.

 You can make affordable blankets by taking advantage of local yarn and fabric sales and by using coupons offered at Joann’s and Michael’s.
-The Humboldt County Chapter Coordinator has made fabric, knit and crocheted blankets (toddler size) for between $10. and $25.
+The Humboldt County Chapter Coordinator has made fabric, knit and crocheted blankets for between $10. and $40.

-Depending on the availability of material donations, our chapter may be able to offer free blanket making materials to local blanketeers.
-If you personally receive donations of material, feel free to use them in blanket making as long as they are clean and odor free.
+Depending on the availability of fabric donations, our chapter is able to offer free blanket making materials to local blanketeers.
+If you personally receive donations of fabric, feel free to use them in blanket making as long as they are clean and odor free.
 Since all blankets need to be washable, you can wash a blanket before giving it to the local chapter if you have any concerns as to its cleanliness.